Increase 3 times your chances of landing an offer Register ×

 Boring is good!

-Now, all of this might seem boring and you might think that adding some slightly unusual but - you think - "nice" element to your outfit will distinguish you amongst the pool of applicants.
-Maybe it will.
-Maybe.
 In reality, anything "different" could well be regarded as totally inappropriate.
-In our resume guide, we advised strongly against any departure from standard typeface/formatting/structure, as it might vex the reader and get your application thrown aside.
+In our resume guide, we strongly advised against any departure from standard typeface/formatting/structure, as it might vex the reader and see your application discarded in short order.
 The exact same is true of how you present yourself.

 Nobody cares about your opinions...